QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

 \subsubsection{Requirements}

-The back-to-back horn array has two objectives: the front (sky) horns define the field of view (FoV) of the instrument, while the back horns illuminate the beam combiner with the desired edge taper.
-In table~\ref{tab_horn_requirements} we list the main requirements of the back-to-back horn array with notes detailing their relevance.
-Notice that we do not have a requirement for cross-polarization, because the horn array is placed behind the polarization modulation/separation stage, so that the cross-polarization does not introduce systematic effects.
+\newd{The back-to-back horn array has two objectives: (1) the front (sky) horns define the field of view (FoV) of the instrument and (2) the back horns specify the edge taper illumination on the reflective optics and define the coherent inputs to the spatial beam combiner.
+A drawback of this implementation is that half of the power is lost in reflection to the sky by the polarizing grid.
+In table~\ref{tab_horn_requirements} we list the primary requirements of the back-to-back horn array with notes detailing their relevance.
+In our requirements we do not include the horn cross-polarization since the array is placed behind the polarization modulation/separation stage, so that the intrinsic horn cross-polarization is not a critical requirement.}

-For simplicity we built identical front and back horns.
-The design was based on a previous geometry \cite{2004SPIE.5498..812M} modified to accept the propagation of the 220\,GHz frequency band.
-In Figure~\ref{fig_corrugation_profile} we show the corrugations profile: the depth of the corrugations at the aperture is 0.5\,mm and at the throat is 0.7\,mm.
-This choice allowed us to obtain antennas which are sensitive to both the 150\,GHz an 220\,GHz bands.